urakubo/Dojo-standalone/README.md

 2. Select the preprocessing tab and specify parameters:
 	- Image Folder:	Folder containing EM images (grayscale sequential tiff/png images).
 	- Ground Truth Folder: Folder containing ground truth segmentation (grayscale sequential tiff/png images).
-	- FFN File Folders: 	Folder storing generated files for training.
+	- FFN File Folder: 	Folder storing generated files for training.
 	- Save Parameters
 	- Load Parameters
 	By default, you can see an example EM image volume and their segmentation (kasthuri15) those of which are stored in Dojo-standalone/data/_3DNN_training_images and Dojo-standalone/data/_3DNN_ground_truth, respectively.
 3. Execute the preprocessing.
 It takes 5 to 60 min depending on the target image volume and machine speed.
-It produces the following files in the FFN file folders: af.h5, groundtruth.h5, and tf_record_file .
+It produces the three files in the FFN file folder: af.h5, groundtruth.h5, and tf_record_file .
 4. Select the training tab and specify parameters:
 	- Max Training Steps: 	The number of training FFN, a key parameter.
 	- Sparse Z:	Check it if the target EM-image stack is anisotropic.
 Internally,